jfcere/ngx-markdown/README.md

 `MarkedOptions` also exposes the `renderer` property which allows you to override token rendering for your whole application.

-The example below overrides the default blockquote token rendering by adding a CSS class for custom styling when using Bootstrap CSS:
+The example uses a factory function and override the default blockquote token rendering by adding a CSS class for custom styling when using Bootstrap CSS:

 ```typescript
 import { MARKED_OPTIONS, MarkedOptions, MarkedRenderer } from 'ngx-markdown';